Brand authenticity is something that all consumers want to see, but what does it mean and why does it matter?

-Ulukaya’s devotion to local communities and creating a happy, well-paid workforce has garnered his company valuable publicity helping build Chobani’s brand recognition.
+Ulukaya’s devotion to local communities and creating a happy, well-paid workforce has garnered his company valuable publicity.
 Ulukaya has advocated for raising the minimum wage, and in 2016 he gave 10% of the company to his employees.

-Because of Chobani’s actions and quality product, the company is seen as a trusted and authentic brand.
+Because of Chobani’s actions and quality product, the company comes out as an authentic brand.
 Chobani has now surpassed Yoplait in sales and market share, reaching nearly $2 billion in sales in 2016.

 Zappos is perceived as an authentic brand because of how their CEO Tony Hsieh has built the company culture around ten core values:

 - Embrace and Drive Change

 - Build Open and Honest Relationships with Communication

 - Build a Positive Team and Family Spirit

 - Do More with Less

 - Be Humble